 - Muscle strengthening activities that work all major muscle groups on two or more days a week

-As of 2015, only 20.9 percent of adults met the physical activity guidelines for aerobic and muscle-strengthening exercise.
+As of 2015, only of adults met the physical activity guidelines for aerobic and muscle-strengthening exercise.
 What keeps us from achieving the right amount of physical activity?
 For many, finding time can be a challenge.
 For others, simply knowing where to begin is the biggest hurdle.